weprodev/Academy/english/Readme.md

 - If you're facing a challenge, consider pair-programming with a teammate or mentor for collaborative problem-solving.
 - We use a Kanban board, and it helps us plan our work and reflect on progress each week.

+And here [Team Work Flow](./TeamWorkFlow.md) we defined our team workflow.

 ## Sources

 The best way to learn a language or tool is to start with its official documentation.
 [We also recommend these additional resources](./Sources.md).